A Volume-based Description of Transport in Incompressible Liquid Electrolytes and its Application to Ionic Liquids

-In this section, we focus on ternary electrolytes composed of IL + Li-salt mixtures with a common anion.
-In the following, species one is generally the cation, species two the anion and species three the Li-ion.
-In contrast to the previous section, we put emphasis on the transference numbers.
-First, we validate our volume-based description and probe our modeling assumptions.
-Second, we show that the reference frame influences sign and magnitude of transference numbers.
+Here, we focus on electrolyte mixtures composed of pure ILs with Li-salt with a common anion.
+In contrast to the previous section (where the transference numbers where arbitrary and we focused on the species mobilities), we now put emphasis on the transference numbers.
+We apply our volume-based description and validate our modeling assumptions concerning the relevant boundary condition for systems with three ionic constituents.

-The three independent transport parameters existing in a ternary electrolyte are the electric conductivity, one transference number, and one diffusion coefficient.
-However, because of the assumption of chemical equilibrium, we neglect diffusion.
-As consequence, the set of independent transport parameters reduces to the electric conductivity $\kappa$, which is frame-invariant in the electroneutral case, and one transference number (\emph{i.e.} $\tau^{\mathrm{v}}_3$ or $t_3^{\mathrm{v}}$ or $t_3^{\mathrm{v;red}}$) or one mobility.
+There exist three independent transport parameters in an electrolyte mixture composed of three different constituents.
+These are the electric conductivity, one transference number, and one diffusion coefficient.
+However, here we assume chemical equilibrium in the eNMR experiments, and thus neglect diffusion.
+As consequence, the set of independent transport parameters reduces to the electric conductivity $\kappa$ (which is frame-invariant in the electroneutral case, see \cref{sec:transport_params}), and one transference number (\emph{i.e.} $\tau^{\mathrm{v}}_3$ or $t_3^{\mathrm{v}}$ or $t_3^{\mathrm{v,red}}$) or one mobility.